Rakeela/dragora-notes/2021-4-9-Seventy-Ninth.md

 I wonder how many people read the book and picked up on that.
 I complain about the way society treats men, but I'm also well aware that there are valid complaints out there.

 ---
+Also, the level of semen fixation in some pages of this book makes sense of some of the slug-whore jokes I've seen people make.
+Those annoyed me so much before!
+This must be the kind of thing where that comes from.
+Essence, essence, and more "essence"!
+Heh.

+I've written with the same kind of bad joke before, but I was still annoyed by other people making it.
+I was always treated as the butt of the joke, even when I was the one authoring it, even when I was being sexually coerced.
+Even though I was rebuked harshly for complaining about anything in particular, the idea that I was present unwillingly and dealing with stuff I didn't like was treated as 100% unfathomable.
+The reason I had to be rebuked for complaining was because I had a lot to complain about...
+Being treated as the deserving target for a rape culture that molested me for years and stalked me vengefully when I started saying no really wore off my sense of humor for jokes about semen.

+I had to do the same kind of all-positive writing that this book uses.
+Pleasure, pleasure, and "pleasure" forever...
+Reading it, on some of these descriptions of extreme marathon sex, I've just found myself thinking, "but the chafing and soreness"...
+I mean, I've been there.
+It's just so virgin fantasy.
+People who've never had their genitals chafe from overuse are probably more inclined to mistake this book for presenting a perspective on... actual pleasure.

+"Dark elves kick and whip not pain but pleasure into their men, a skill they've honed over many years."
+I mean, I think masochism is an actual fetish that a lot of people don't have.
+I don't like Earth very much, but I'm pretty sure I'd turn down a portal to the world in *this* book.

+I'm tempted to file this work in 'comedy' and think of it as redeeming some of the bad jokes I faced... although actually, I think those bad jokes are still kind of a buzzkill...
+It's unfun to think about how people who read this book are in danger of being the butt of the joke.
+Abusers don't decide who the butt of the joke is by whether people *actually* don't get it, but by whether they can get away with victimizing someone by portraying them as not getting it, like what happened to me...

+The rape-aligned types who victimize anyone who is too honest in sexuality make it dangerous to express anything positive OR negative about anything sexual, and I can only imagine them victimizing people who picked up anything in this book and expressed anything good or bad about it.
+Complaints are "authoritarian" and "unfun" so people who complain about sex are targeted for victimization; praises are "virgin fantasy" and "lame" so people who actually like sex are targeted for victimization.
+The result is a deathly opacity where the whole subject is basically taboo... and what is a society where sex is too dangerous to talk about, if not a conservative society?

+I would turn down a portal to the world in *this* book, but society on Earth is still awful.

+---
 Back to [[day-post-archive]]